 If you are a group of people interested in a park that doesn’t already have a Friends Group you could consider setting up a Friends Group and there is information and help available via the Birmingham Open Spaces Forum website: https://bosf.org.uk/toolkit/howto/setting-up-a-friends-group/

 Volunteering not only helps to keep green spaces safe, tidy and welcoming but is also a fantastic way for people to meet other members of the community, make new friends, learn new skills and even in these difficult times feel connected to other and to nature.

-Currently many volunteering activities have again had to stop during the latest period of Covid19 lockdown: https://www.gov.uk/government/publications/coronavirus-covid-19-meeting-with-others-safely-social-distancing/coronavirus-covid-19-meeting-with-others-safely-social-distancing As things change updates will be available providing details of any green space organisations providing volunteering opportunities including the Birmingham Park Ranger Service was these activities restart.
+https://www.gov.uk/government/publications/coronavirus-covid-19-meeting-with-others-safely-social-distancing/coronavirus-covid-19-meeting-with-others-safely-social-distancing As things change updates will be available providing details of any green space organisations providing volunteering opportunities including the Birmingham Park Ranger Service was these activities restart.

 Spread the word – We would love to hear your stories about your park, volunteering, teaching, working, walking or whatever they are.
-Blogs, poems, pros, videos or recordings we want to create a rich and diverse “library” of tales that paint a picture of the importance or parks, the love of parks or even the lows of parks.
+Blogs, poems, prose, videos or voice recordings we want to create a rich and diverse “library” of tales that paint a picture of the importance or parks, the love of parks or even the lows of parks.

 All ages will be able to get involved in the Your Story part of our Your Parks project, by sharing their Earth Stories Earth Stories – Naturally Birmingham Future Parks Project

 We invite you to tell your stories about you and we will share them (with your permission).
 We want stories from around the world, stories from long ago or stories from yesterday, may be even stories of the future.
 They can be happy, sad, angry or joyful as long as they are about parks, green spaces or nature.
 We can also come and meet your group to hear your stories just use the form below to contact us.